huteri/huteri.github.io/_posts/2017-08-08-things-to-note-about-clean-code-in-android.markdown

 One of the thing about clean architecture is separation.
 Every layer of clean architecture has their own responsibility and they only know layers below them, they only want to know that they can get the data they need.

-With this separation, we can change the inner logic inside of one the layer, and the other layer will not care as long as it can get the data.
+With this separation, we can change the inner logic of one layer without affecting the other layer as long as it can still get the data it needs.
 One of the useful example is local database.
 There are a lot of ways implementing local database in android such as Realm, Room, and Sqlite, and this thing will change to something better in the future.
 So if we already implemented Realm, then how would we change it to room later?

 This is where separations looks useful.
 With a clear separation, we could change to room easily without too much refactoring.